-The implementation of Rainforest Alliance Sustainable Agriculture standards helps to protect biodiversity, conserve natural resources, reduce climate change and offer economic opportunities to populations in need.
-McCormick are working towards implementing the standard across the five iconics (Black Pepper, Red Pepper, Cinnamon, Vanilla, Oregano), with the target of the branded raw materials being 100% sustainably sourced by 2025.
+The implementation of sustainability standards helps to protect biodiversity, conserve natural resources, reduce climate change and offer economic opportunities to populations in need.
+McCormick are working towards implementing the sustainability standards across the five iconics (Black Pepper, Red Pepper, Cinnamon, Vanilla, Oregano), with the target of the branded raw materials being 100% sustainably sourced by 2025.